Frequently Asked Questions

 How does the Quick-Look Assessment Implementation affect “BIMS?”

-The undergraduate degree in biomedical sciences will return to the School of Veterinary Medicine and Biomedical Sciences (VMBS).
+The undergraduate degree in biomedical sciences will return to the College of Veterinary Medicine and Biomedical Sciences (VMBS).
 The transition plan must include stipulations on advising, enrollment caps, course availability to meet demands, and thoughts on expanded collaboration with the School of Medicine.

 Lead: Alan Sams, Texas A&M Executive Vice President (EVP) & Provost | Deadline: Dec.
 15, 2023